rifqiharrys/sdb_gui/README.md

 ### a.
 Download executable file or source code

-You can download the latest [release](https://github.com/rifqiharrys/sdb_gui/releases) or clone the latest source code from [sdb_gui](https://github.com/rifqiharrys/sdb_gui).
+You can download the latest [release](https://github.com/rifqiharrys/sdb_gui/releases) or clone the latest source code from [sdb_gui](https://github.com/rifqiharrys/sdb_gui) by following the [next instructions](#b-environment-setup).
 If you are using the executable version, you can skip the python and packages installation steps and head to [Data Preparation](#c-data-preparation).

 ### b.
 Environment setup